Multi-fidelity surrogate modeling for time-series outputs: Introduction

 In this work, we introduce an original approach to the construction of a surrogate model in the framework of hierarchical multi-fidelity codes with time-series outputs.
-The main idea is to combine a reduction method of the output dimension, that fits well with the autoregressive model of multi-fidelity co-kriging, and a simple fidelity method that allows to treat time series output by Gaussian process regression with covariance tensorization.
-In \Cref{sec::Regressiontools} we give the main elements of the Gaussian process regression theory that are needed in our paper.
+The main idea is to combine a reduction method of the output dimension, that fits well with the autoregressive model of multi-fidelity co-kriging, and a special single-fidelity method that allows to treat time series output by GP regression with covariance tensorization.
+We address the case of one high-fidelity code and one low-fidelity code.

+In \Cref{sec::Regressiontools} we give the main elements of the GP regression theory that are needed in our paper.

-The choice of the basis for dimension reduction is crucial.
-In Sections \ref{sec::AR1multiproj}-\ref{sec::AR1multiTens} we develop an empirical method based on K-fold cross-validation which uses only low-fidelity data and allows us to consider the first two moments of the basis vectors.
-Once projected onto the reduced space it is possible to characterise the models of the first coefficients of the expansion of the code output onto the basis by the multi-fidelity Gaussian process regression method.
+In \Cref{sec::AR1multiproj} we develop a Cross-Validation Based (CVB) method to determine an appropriate basis based on K-fold cross-validation which uses only low-fidelity data and allows us to study the first two moments of the basis vectors.
+Once projected onto the reduced space it is possible to characterize the models of the first coefficients of the expansion of the code output onto the basis by the multi-fidelity GP regression method.

-The orthogonal part, which is the projection of the code output onto the orthogonal space of the reduced space, can be neglected if the dimension of the reduced space can be chosen so as to achieve a good bias-variance trade-off (see \Cref{sec::AR1multiproj}) or it can be treated by Gaussian process regression with covariance tensorization (see \Cref{sec::AR1multiTens}).
-The latter approach collectively addresses the orthogonal part of the high-fidelity code and it makes it possible to better predict the output of the high-fidelity code and to better quantify the uncertainty of the prediction.
+The projection of the code output onto the orthogonal of the reduced space forms the orthogonal part.
+If we neglect the orthogonal part, then we obtain the results of \Cref{sec::AR1multiproj}.
+However, the orthogonal part may not be negligible.
+In \Cref{sec::AR1multiTens} we treat by GP regression with covariance tensorization the orthogonal part.
+The latter approach collectively addresses the orthogonal part of the high-fidelity code, and it makes it possible to better predict the output of the high-fidelity code and to better quantify the prediction uncertainty.

 The results presented in the numerical example in \Cref{sec::Illustration} confirm that the processing of the orthogonal part is important.
-In this example we test the different methods presented in the paper and we assess their performance in terms of prediction errors and uncertainty quantification.
+In this example we test the different methods presented in the paper as well as NN state of the art multi-fideliy methods, and we assess their performance in terms of prediction errors and uncertainty quantification.